kihwanglee/kotex-plain/README.md

-kotex-plain is a package for typesetting Hangul, the native alphabet of the Korean languager, using plain TeX engine. kotex-plain belongs to ko.TeX, a comprehensive Korean typesetting system together with kotex-oblivoir, cjk-ko, XeTeX-ko, LuaTeX-ko, and kotex-utils.
+kotex-plain is a package for typesetting Hangul, the native alphabet of the Korean languager, using plain TeX engine. kotex-plain belongs to ko.TeX, a comprehensive Korean typesetting system together with kotex-utf, kotex-oblivoir, cjk-ko, XeTeX-ko, LuaTeX-ko, and kotex-utils.

 Usage
 -----